History of Barcelona: Roman Barcino

 By the 2nd century, the city had the form of an oppidum and a population of 3500–5000.
 The main economic activity was cultivation of the surrounding land, and its wine was exported widely.
 The archeological remains from the period (sculptures, mosaics, and amphorae) indicate a relatively prosperous population, although the city lacked the major public buildings (theatre, amphitheatre, circus) found in more important Roman centres such as Tarraco.
 The forum's most impressive building was the temple dedicated to Caesar Augustus, probably constructed at the start of the 1st century.
 It was quite large for a city the size of Barcino, measuring 35 m by 17.5 m, and built on a podium surrounded by Corinthian columns.

 The first raids by the Germanic tribes started around 250, and the fortifications of the city were substantially improved in the later years of the 3rd century under Claudius II.
 The new double wall was at least two metres high, up to eight metres in some parts, and was punctuated by seventy-eight towers measuring up to eighteen metres high.
 The new fortifications were the strongest in the Roman province of the Tarraconensis, and would increase the importance of Barcino compared to Tarraco.

-Significant vestiges of Roman Barcino can be seen in the underground displays of the Museum of the History of Barcelona (MUHBA), which also maintains other heritage sites from Roman times in Barcelona, such as the Roman Sepulchral way, or the Roman walls.
+Significant vestiges of Roman Barcino can be seen in the underground displays of the Museum of the History of Barcelona (MUHBA) under Plaça del Rei, which also maintains other heritage sites from Roman times in Barcelona, such as the Roman Sepulchral way, or the Roman walls.